Juan Luis Ordaz Sabag, DMV, MMP, CMMP

 Fig. 5.
 The patient’s bite before and after the course of Medical Massage

 4. Full opening of the mouth without any pain or restrictions.
-Fig. 6 illustrates Three Knuckles Test during initial evaluation
+Fig. 6 illustrates the Three Knuckles Test during initial evaluation

 Fig. 6.
 Initial results of the Three Knuckles Test

-Video below illustrates the Three Knuckles Test performed by our patient at the end of the treatment.
+The video below illustrates the Three Knuckles Test performed by our patient at the end of the treatment.
 Notice that she can now fit four knuckles between her upper and lower teeth.

-LESSONS:
+CASE LESSONS:

 Category: Blog